framps/raspberryTools/README.md

 1. [raspiNetInfo.sh](#raspinetinfosh) - Collect network information for people who want to help in network problem determination and test for common network configuration errors [Documentation and download link](http://www.linux-tips-and-tricks.de/en/raspberry/307-raspinetinfo-check-raspberry-network-configuration-for-common-errors-and-collect-networking-configuration-information-3/)

-2. [raspiSD2USB.py](#raspisd2usbpy) - Transfer root partition to an external partition (e.g. USB stick, USB disk, ...) and modify /boot/cmdline.txt accordingly [Documentation and download link](http://www.linux-tips-and-tricks.de/en/raspberry/475-move-of-root-partition-of-raspberry-to-an-external-partition/)

-3. [raspiSD2USB.sh](#raspisd2usbsh) - Predecessor of raspiSD2USB written in bash.
-Not maintained any more.
-Feel free to fork and open pull requests.

-4. checkWLANAndRestart.sh - Check on regular base for WLAN connection and either restart network interface or reboot Raspberry if there is no connection
+2. checkWLANAndRestart.sh - Check on regular base for WLAN connection and either restart network interface or reboot Raspberry if there is no connection

-5. [checkThrottled.sh](#checkthrottledsh) - Check Raspberry throttled bits with `vcgencmd get_throttled` and display their meaning if throtteling happened since boot or since last script invocation
+3. [checkThrottled.sh](#checkthrottledsh) - Check Raspberry throttled bits with `vcgencmd get_throttled` and display their meaning if throtteling happened since boot or since last script invocation

-6. [testCPUTemperature.sh](#testcputemperaturesh) - Generates 100% CPU load on a Raspberry and monitors the CPU temperature.
+4. [testCPUTemperature.sh](#testcputemperaturesh) - Generates 100% CPU load on a Raspberry and monitors the CPU temperature.
 Useful to test the effectiveness of a heat sink and/or fan.

-7. [retrieveTerrabytesWritten.sh](#retrieveterrabyteswrittensh) - Either retrieves the Total Bytes Written of all existing SSDs on the system or a specific SSD.
+5. [retrieveTerrabytesWritten.sh](#retrieveterrabyteswrittensh) - Either retrieves the Total Bytes Written of all existing SSDs on the system or a specific SSD.
 Helps to get an idea when the SSD will reach it's end of life.

-8. [retrieveLifetimeWrites.sh](#retrievelifetimewritessh) - Either retrieves the LifetimeWrites of one or all existing ext2/ext3 and ext4 partitions.
+6. [retrieveLifetimeWrites.sh](#retrievelifetimewritessh) - Either retrieves the LifetimeWrites of one or all existing ext2/ext3 and ext4 partitions.
 Helps to get an idea when the SD card or disk will reach it's end of life.

-9. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames
+7. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames

-10. [smsRelay.py](#smsrelaypy) - Receives all SMS and forwards all SMS to an eMail.
+8. [smsRelay.py](#smsrelaypy) - Receives all SMS and forwards all SMS to an eMail.
 UMTS stick required.

-11. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab
+9. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab

 ## findRaspis.sh